distributeaid/next-website-v2/README.md

 - @mention individuals that you specifically want to involve in the discussion and explain the help or input you need from them.

 Happy coding!!!

+# Advanced

+## Creating Issues

+On the [Issue's page on Github](https://github.com/distributeaid/next-website-v2/issues), click the green `New Issue` button or this [New Issue Link](https://github.com/distributeaid/next-website-v2/issues/new).
+Add a descriptive title with an optional `[type tag]` such as [component] or [page].
+In the description body summarize the issue.
+Add external links like such as to figma designs, if applicable.
+Add parts of the codebase where changes would be made.
+You can assign the issue to yourself or someone else, or leave for another person to pick it up.
+Add appropriate labels and types.
+Then add the issue to the project **DA Tech**.

+### Sub Issues

+For larger issues that can be split up into separate independent parts.
+For example a new parent page with multiple children components.
+You can create a parent issue, with multiple child issues.
+[See these slides](https://docs.google.com/presentation/d/1ToMum70-qDlaCv6m7X3HfGr3XjaX-UjyA36K4IElO5Y/edit?slide=id.g2dd259a195e_0_9#slide=id.g2dd259a195e_0_9) on how to create sub issues.

+## Reviewing Pull Requests

+When reviewing changes, try to first give praise for the work done.
+Leave a general summary of the changes needed to be made.
+Individual comments can be put to show specific instances or examples directly in the codebase.
+See [Conventional Comments](https://conventionalcomments.org/) for more information.

+A good comment will ideally have the following attributes:

+- Label => Signifies what kind of comment is being left
+- Subject => Main message of the comment
+- Decorations (_optional_) => These are extra decorating labels for the comment.
+They are surrounded by parentheses and comma-separated.
+- Discussion (_optional_) =>This contains supporting statements, context, reasoning, and anything else to help communicate the “why” and “next steps” for resolving the comment.

+Labeling comments encourages collaboration and saves hours of undercommunication and misunderstandings.

+## Merging Branches

+Use [`git rebase`](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) to resolve any merge conflicts between branches.

 ## License